xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
+    -bug (dkulp) If Column 1 renders really fast, it could hang on save due to Thread 2 waiting for information from thread 1 which is already gone.
+    -bug (dkulp) Fix some thread safety issues in RenderCircle, RenderText, RenderPicture -test (dkulp) Try flipping to a busy wait for TextEffect rendering to see if that prevents some crashes/hangs -enh (dkulp) RenderPictures now has a 20FPS check box so rendering can just advance per frame if the movie is already in 20fps.
+If unchecked, the "Speed" slider adjusts the speed (with 10 being "normal", <10 slower, >10 faster).
 3.6.11 Dec 4, 2014
     -enh (dkulp) Add a "Settings" menu.
 First setting: ability to disable the multi-threaded saves.
 			When disable, all is rendered on the main thread.
 Slower, but maybe safer.